Debugging Perl DBI

 $dbh->disconnect;

-but the string argument to the insert is too big for the column, DBIx::Log4perl would provide error output similar to the following:
+but the string argument to the insert is too big for the column, DBIx::Log4perl provide error output similar to the following:

 FATAL - ============================================================